NiklasRosenstein/slap/readme.md

 > use the Poetry CLI because I too often run into issues with it's dependency resolution and installation mechanism
 > as well as its implicitly created virtual environments.

-Clap provides a variety of features, including but not limited to
+Slap provides a variety of features, including but not limited to

 * Sanity check your project configuration
 * Install your project and it's dependencies via Pip (in the right order in case of a monorepository)